Doxuno

 (e) make decisions about my care, comfort, and quality of life;

-(f) make decisions regarding mental health treatment, including voluntary admission to inpatient psychiatric facilities and consent to or refusal of psychiatric medications or therapies, to the extent permitted by the laws of California;
+(f) make decisions regarding mental health treatment, including voluntary admission to inpatient psychiatric facilities and consent to or refusal of psychiatric medications or therapies, to the extent permitted by Cal.
+Prob.
+Code §§4600-4805 (Advance Health Care Directive);

 (g) take all other actions reasonably necessary to carry out my healthcare wishes as expressed herein or as otherwise known to my Agent.

-My Agent's authority under this document is as broad as I am permitted to grant and shall be construed liberally to accomplish my healthcare goals.
+My Agent's authority under this document is as broad as I am permitted to grant under Cal.
+Prob.
+Code §§4600-4805 (Advance Health Care Directive) and shall be construed liberally to accomplish my healthcare goals.
 Third parties may rely on my Agent's representations without independent investigation.

 3.